 Check the Timeline box for Max Dose and Dose Rate to add a graphical plot of these values to the timeline.
 Highlight or scroll through these graphical plots to update the image displayed in the viewport.
 Access various tools through the Notes, Image Analysis, Toolbox, and Data View tabs [1].

 SCREEN: To be provided by the authors: Timeline box is clicked for Max Dose and Dose Rate.
 The displayed image is being updated.
+Data is scrolled through.
 Notes, Image Analysis, Toolbox, and Data View tabs being pointed or being accessed.

-Access the FFT (F-F-T) for each image through the Image Analysis tab and click on Live FFT to update it while scrolling through images [1].
+Access the FFT (F-F-T) for each image through the Image Analysis tab and click on to plot Live FFT to update it while scrolling through images [1].

-SCREEN: To be provided by the authors: In the Image Analysis tab, Live FFT is clicked to update the FFT while scrolling through images.
+SCREEN: To be provided by the authors: In the Image Analysis tab, Live FFT is clicked to update the FFT while scrolling through images Rotate the FFT quadrant guide to highight specific FFT spots in the plot.

 Use the fading of the FFT peaks to determine the time point at which the zeolite nanoparticle structure loses crystallinity.
-Record the max dose value recorded with that image [1].
+Record the max dose value recorded with that image using the tag feature [1].

-SCREEN: To be provided by the authors: The point at which the zeolite structure loses crystallinity is determined using fading of the FFT peaks.
+SCREEN: To be provided by the authors: Scroll through the image series to identify the point at which the zeolite structure loses crystallinity as determined using fading of the FFT peaks.

+Please move 3.11.1 HERE: The region of the timeline corresponding to the image series in which the FFT spots disappear is tagged.

-To easily filter large datasets into smaller, sharable ones without losing their associated metadata, open the filter panel and adjust the sliders to select only data equal to or above approximately 500 Armstrong square per second dose rate.
+To easily filter large datasets into smaller, sharable ones without losing their associated metadata, open the filter panel and adjust the sliders to select only data equal to or above approximately 500 Armstrong Angstrom (ang-strom)square per second dose rate.
 Save the new collection using the name Dose Threshold Study [1].

 SCREEN: To be provided by the authors: Filter option being opened followed by adjustment of the sliders to select a dose rate equal to or above ~500 e- /Å2·s.

-The new collection is saved as Dose Threshold Study.
+The new collection is saved as Dose Threshold Study 500 Dose Rate and Above.

 Export the image series as a movie file using the same Publish option [1].
 Select the images by highlighting them in the timeline, using the filter options, or exporting the full database file by selecting the desired movie format, frame rate, and file location [2].

-SCREEN: To be provided by the authors: The image series is exported using the Publish option.
+Please move 4.7.1 after 4.7.2 SCREEN: To be provided by the authors: The image series and metadata CSV file is exported using the Publish option.

-SCREEN: To be provided by the authors: The images are selected by highlighting them in the timeline.
+Please Move 4.7.2 before 4.7.1 SCREEN: To be provided by the authors: The images are selected by highlighting them in the timeline.

 Export the metadata separately from the acquired images as a CSV (C-S-V) file by selecting the Metadata (CSV) option [1].

-SCREEN: To be provided by the authors: Metadate is exported as a CSV file by selecting the Metadata (CSV) option.
+Please combine with 4.7.1 SCREEN: To be provided by the authors: Metadate is exported as a CSV file by selecting the Metadata (CSV) option.

 Representative Results